Viki-coding/ADHD-Self-Assessment/README.md

 > **What is ADHD:** [From ADHD Ireland]
 "ADHD – Attention Deficit Hyperactivity Disorder is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals; noradrenalin and dopamine do not work properly. <b>It is a disorder that, without proper identification, treatment and management, can have serious and long-lasting consequences and/or complications for an individual.  </b> It is a genetic and long-term condition which affects learning and behaviour right through the school years and in many cases beyond into adulthood.
 ADHD is a disorder that can co-exist to a greater or lesser degree, with any or other disorders such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder, oppositional defiance disorder.  <b>It is important to note that ADHD is a very treatable condition.
 If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives."</b>

-In Ireland today, a formal diagnosis is only done through an Educational Psychologist or Psychiatrist.
-The first step when someone is stuggling is to go to visit their GP.
-GP's are not all fully up to speed on how difficult is can be to have ADHD and may not fully be aware of the correct questions to ask to be able to refer their patient to correct health professional.
+In Ireland today, a formal diagnosis is ONLY performed with an Educational Psychologist or Psychiatrist.
+The first step when someone is stuggling would be to visit their GP.
+Not all GP's are fully up to speed on how difficult it is to have ADHD and may not be fully aware of the correct questions to ask to make a premilinary diagnosis prior to refering their patient to the correct health professional.

-There is a misconception that many people who were lazy in school, acted up due to boredom, lacked concentration was becuase they were bold but data shows that many have ADHD and if diagnosed correctly with and correct mangement can lead very full and productive lives.
+There is a misconception that many people who were lazy in school, acted up due to boredom, lacked concentration was becuase they were bold but data shows that many have ADHD and if diagnosed early with and correct mangement can lead very full and productive lives.
 People with ADHD have 'super-powers' that lead them to be able to hyper-focus on very complex issues, many are highly intelligent but may not have gotten good grades on subjects that bored them but excelled in subjects that did.

 <h2>Description - Project Purpose - Content </h2>

 The main problem many adults have is not being diagnosed.
 Many adults who have ADHD have struggled for years not even knowing what ADHD is.
-By equiping individuals and GPs with more information about ADHD and signs to look out for will allow them to get on the path for formal disagnosis and treatment, leading to improved outcomes.
+By equiping individuals and GPs with more information about ADHD using this assessment tool will allow them to get on the path for formal disagnosis and treatment, leading to improved outcomes.

 >  [From ADD.org ] "Research suggests that the symptoms of ADHD can persist into adulthood, having a significant impact on the relationships, careers, and even the personal safety of patients who may suffer from it.
 Because this disorder is often misunderstood, many people who have it do not receive appropriate treatment and, as a result, may never reach their full potential.
 Part of the problem is that it can be difficult to diagnose, particularly in adults."

-Using this tool we want adults to gain easy access to a diagnosis individually or through their GP.
+Using this tool we want adults to gain easy access to a diagnosis or it can be performed through their GP.
 Diagnosis is done through a series of questions.

-<b>Questions:</b>
+**Questions & Responses:**
 The question content reflects the 6 most indicative questions as referenced in Attention Deficit Disorder Association of America assessment tool in conjuction with the World Health Organisation (referenced in credits below).

 <b>Response Options:</b>